diamond-one/Episode-Complexity-and-Output-Efficiency-Analysis/README.md

 Quantifying an episode's complexity accurately was crucial to ensuring efficient resource allocation and timely production.
 However, without a standardized method, predicting the necessary time and resources for 'complex' episodes was challenging, often leading to scheduling overruns and increased costs.

 **Solution:**
-To address this challenge, we developed a "Complexity Calculator" tool.
-This tool standardizes complexity assessments by considering various elements that contribute to the complexity of each shot.
-It calculates an aggregate complexity score for all shots, providing a comprehensive complexity rating for each episode.
-The key factors included in the complexity assessment are:
+To tackle this challenge, we developed a "Complexity Calculator" tool.
+This tool standardizes the assessment of shot complexity by evaluating various contributing factors.
+It calculates an overall complexity score for each episode by using weighted averages for each specific complexity element.
+The key factors considered in the complexity assessment included:

 - The number of characters in each shot.
 - Character interaction.